Slovakia in the Eurovision Song Contest 2009: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
+On 30 January 2009, an allocation draw was held which placed each country into one of the two semi-finals.
 Slovakia was placed into the second semi-final, to be held on 14 May 2009.

 The running order for the semi-finals was decided through another draw on 16 March 2009 and Slovakia was set to perform in position 8, following the entry from Cyprus and before the entry from Denmark.
 At the end of the second semi-final, Slovakia was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
-This marked the first time that Slovakia failed to qualify to the final of the Eurovision Song Contest from a semi-final since the introduction of semi-finals in 2004.
 It was later revealed that Slovakia placed eighteenth in the semi-final, receiving a total of 8 points.

 The two semi-finals and the final were broadcast in Slovakia on Dvojka with commentary by Roman Bomboš.
-The Slovak spokesperson, who announced the top 12-point score awarded by Slovakia during the final, was Ľubomír Bajaník.
+The Slovak spokesperson, who announced the Slovak votes during the final, was Ľubomír Bajaník.